ChiJian28/android-app/README.md

-# playgames
+# Android App
-The first android app built in Kotlin
+* Learning knowledge through games
+* Accumulate points and strive for first place
+* Using firebase to store user data
+* Designed UI in a black-purple style